 - Health & Safety Officer

-The experience of using Effective to share expertise between the Irish and English sites has been positive and the intention is to roll out use of Effective across all sites in the Hilton Group, to enable greater sharing of expertise and experience.
+The experience of using Engage EHS to share expertise between the Irish and English sites has been positive and the intention is to roll out use of Engage EHS across all sites in the Hilton Group, to enable greater sharing of expertise and experience.
 Lessons learnt from an accident in Poland or Australia could prevent an accident in Ireland or Sweden.